 Submission

-Authors are invited to submit paper using the author guidelines.
-Each paper should consist of a minimum of 5 pages and a maximum of 10 pages (including biographies, references and appendix).
+Scientists are invited to submit papers following our author guidelines.
+Each paper should consist of a minimum of 5 pages and a maximum of 8 pages (excluding biographies, references and appendix).
+For more information on the requirements, please see our template, which you can download from your profile.
 For the camera-ready paper, authors are requested to submit the final manuscript along with the source files and figures, already formatted in the provided conference template according to author guidelines.
 All submitted papers are subject to our publication ethics and malpractice statement, which can be found here.

 Program & Key-Dates